-LAE CHAMBER OF COMMERCE INC Due its locality, the Lae Chamber of Commerce Inc. (LCCI) represents a large number of the businesses that function in this industrial hub of Papua New Guinea, thus contributing to our robust Chamber.
-A strong manufacturing sector has developed that produces many and varied products including, soap, detergents, industrial chemicals and cleaners, paint, steel and steel fabrications, gas, soft drinks, beer, biscuits, canned fish, processed chicken products, timber products and plywood (including kit homes), rice, flour packaging and many more.
+LAE CHAMBER OF COMMERCE INC

+Due to its locality, the Lae Chamber of Commerce Inc. (LCCI) represents a large number of the businesses that function in this industrial hub of Papua New Guinea, thus contributing to our robust Chamber.
+A strong manufacturing sector has developed that produces many varied products including, soap, detergents, industrial chemicals and cleaners, paint, steel and steel fabrications, gas, soft drinks, beer, biscuits, canned fish, processed chicken products, timber products and plywood (including kit homes), rice, flour packaging and many more.

 Another major business sector in Lae is agriculture and fishing.
 The Markham Valley, which traverses Morobe Province from east to west, is often called the food-bowl of PNG.
 With the abundance of flat, fertile plains, the Markham has long been realised as having the most significant agricultural potential in PNG.

 The Huon Gulf, which dominates coastal Morobe Province, caters for a fledgling coastal fishing industry, with an abundance of fish maintained by the deep waters, and supplied by the many fast flowing rivers.

-Morobe and its surrounding provinces, also have such diverse attractions that lend themselves to Papua New Guinea's developing tourism industry.
+Morobe and its surrounding provinces also have such diverse attractions that lend themselves to Papua New Guinea's developing tourism industry.
 The Lae Chamber of Commerce Inc. is very much committed to promoting this potentially profitable associated industry that encompasses business development in Morobe Province.

-The LCCI has supported several projects in recent years, including: 1.
-Law & Order - In May 2014, the Lae Business Community established the Lae Community Safety Network (LCSN), which is formed of many industry leaders in Lae who wish to make the city a safer place.
+The LCCI has supported several projects in recent years, including:

+1. Law & Order - In May 2014, the Lae Business Community established the Lae Community Safety Network (LCSN), which is formed of many industry leaders in Lae who wish to make the city a safer place.
 The LCSN is a subcommittee of the recently revamped Provincial Law & Order Committee and aims at assisting the police to be better resourced and equipped to deal with crime and the negative effect that the increase in crime has on good business and investment promotion.
 A Facebook page has been created under the Lae Community Safety Network.

-2. Roads - Lae Nadzab Highway - The LCCI is again a very outspoken member of the steering committee for this road.
-In May 2013, the National Government declared that the 1st stage of the Okuk (Highlands) Highway re-development would be made by the construction of a four lane Highway from Lae to Nadzab.
-Funding came for this project partly from the PNG Government and partly by a soft loan from the Chinese Government's Exim Bank.
-In a closed tender process, China Railway International Limited was awarded as the contractor and commenced the project in June 2014.
-3. Health - The LCCI made significant contributions to bring attention to the need to redevelop Angau Memorial Hospital.
-We are delighted that a new modern hospital will commence in 2015 as a joint venture between the PNG and the Australian Governments.
-The LCCI is tailing off on a HIV/AIDS and gender based violence project, which has been aimed at making more businesses aware of the danger of these diseases and how to take effective measures to combat them spreading.
-As part of these projects we are just completing the renovation of two Urban Health Clinics, which will provide better primary health services, with confidential rooms for sensitive consultations.
-4. Education - The LCCI - in its bid to raise the level of technical training in Lae - has been a major contributor in making Lae a centre of excellence.
+- 2. Roads Lae Nadzab Highway The LCCI is again a very outspoken member of the steering committee for this road.
+Commenced in 2013, construction of a four lane Highway from Lae to Nadzab is proceeding well.
+By the end of 2016, stage one, from Lae to the Wau junction will be completed. - 3.
+Health The LCCI made significant contributions to bring attention to the need to redevelop Angau Memorial Hospital.
+We are delighted that a new modern hospital commenced in 2015 as a joint venture between the PNG and the Australian Governments.
+This project will pick up pace in 2016 and 2017. - 4.
+Education The LCCI in its bid to raise the level of technical training in Lae has been a major contributor in making Lae a centre of excellence.
 We are committed to better utilising the technical training institutions in Lae, which include the National Polytechnic College (formerly Lae Tech), the University of Technology and the trade orientated vocational schools.

 The aim is to get professional and trade employees trained with the relevant and appropriate skills for our industries.
-Along with this we are fighting for a better-organised apprentice system that will be more useable for the Lae industry.
+Along with this we are fighting for a better organised apprentice system that will be more useable for the Lae industry.

+4. Industry Overview